Onkar303/Spreadsheet-MindMapGenerator/README.md

 ## Deploy localy
-* Install node js if you have it installed
+* Install node js if you have not installed
 * To deploy,please clone the existing project.
 * Using terminal or Cmd to navigate to the root directory of the project in your local system.
 * Before procedding run `npm install` to install required dependencies .